yaazkal/ansible-role-bastille/README.md

 ## Requirements

-* FreeBSD 11.4, 12.2 or 13.0
+* A current supported release of FreeBSD.
+See [supported releases](https://www.freebsd.org/security/#sup)
-* Python installed (3.7 recommended).
+* Python installed on the target host.
-* `ca_root_nss` is also recommended specially on FreeBSD 11.4 in order to not fail when installing custom Bastille version from github tag.
+* `ca_root_nss` recommended specially on FreeBSD 11.4 (EOL) in order to not fail when installing custom Bastille version from github tag.

 ## Role variables